-If you're considering filing for bankruptcy, you're probably also wondering how long it takes for the filing to take effect.
-Below are common concerns and questions that an induvial may have with regards to the timing of their filing and what it means for their bankruptcy protection.
+If you're considering filing bankruptcy in Kansas City, you're probably also wondering how long it takes for the filing to take effect.
+Below are common concerns and questions that an potential client may have with regards to the timing of their filing and what it means for their bankruptcy protection.

 - Chapter 7 = Four to six months

 - Chapter 13 = Three to five years

 When Will Debt Collectors and Creditors Stop Calling Me?

 The bankruptcy will temporarily stop all actions that a creditor can take against you, your property, and assets once your case has been filed and will become final upon the entry of the discharge.

 How Fast Can I Stop a Foreclosure on My Home?